lmlui/Jorg/Example/README_example.md

 Data from this example is from processing the metagenome [SRX3307784](https://www.ncbi.nlm.nih.gov/sra/?term=SRX3307784) and is from this study: [Wilhelm RC, Hanson BT, Chandra S, Madsen E. Community dynamics and functional characteristics of naphthalene-degrading populations in contaminated surface sediments and hypoxic/anoxic groundwater.
 Environ Microbiol.
 2018;20: 3543–3559]( https://doi.org/10.1111/1462-2920.14309).

+The trimmed and quality filtered reads are provided for this example.

 <h1> Picking a bin to circularize </h2>

 * Look for a bin that has less than 10 contigs.
 The bin.186 has 4 contigs.
 Two of the contigs are of decent length at ~241Kb and ~215Kb